Donald Trump Claims Military Had No Ammunition ‘When I Took Over,’ Says He Was Told This By ‘A Top General’

-At a press conference Monday following a briefing by top military officials at the White House, Donald Trump made a surprising claim — that at the start of his term, the United States military had run out of ammunition.
-Trump’s seemingly implausible assertion was reported via Twitter by Vox.com reporter Aaron Rupar.
+At a press conference on Monday following a briefing by top military officials at the White House, Donald Trump made a surprising claim.
+He claimed that at the start of his term, the United States military had run out of ammunition.
+Trump’s seemingly implausible assertion was reported via Twitter by Vox reporter Aaron Rupar.

 In the statement, Trump reminisced about “when I took over out military,” saying that “a top general, maybe the top of them all” told him that the military was essentially defenseless, with no ammunition.